 IOF murder young Palestinian in West Bank

-The Israeli occupation forces kill a young Palestinian man in the occupied West Bank and injured dozens of Palestinian civilians during confrontations.
+The Israeli occupation forces murdered in cold blood a 39-year-old Palestinian man near the West Bank city of Nablus.

-The Israeli occupation murdered on Friday a young Palestinian man in Al-Khalil, occupied West Bank, the Palestinian health ministry said.
+The Israeli occupation forces murdered a Palestinian man near the settlement of "Hifat Gilad" in the occupied West Bank, occupied Palestine, Palestinian media reported on Saturday.